U.S. top court denies Obama request to rehear major immigration case

 Obama's plan was designed to let roughly 4 million people - those who have lived illegally in the United States at least since 2010, have no criminal record and have children who are U.S. citizens or lawful permanent residents - get into a program that shields them from deportation and supplies work permits.

-"By continuing their historic, unprecedented obstruction of Chief Judge Merrick Garland’s nomination, Republicans are spreading gridlock and denying justice to the American people," Senate Democratic leader Harry Reid said.
+"By continuing their historic, unprecedented obstruction of Chief Judge Merrick Garland's nomination, Republicans are spreading gridlock and denying justice to the American people," Reid said.